094459/porto-techhub-amazon-q-workshop/workshop/breaking-down-problems.md

 ---

+**Managing your prompts**

+It is important to get into **"Daily habits"** of using Amazon Q that will quickly help you learn what works well, and what does not.
+When I first started using Q I only used it occasionally, and it wasnt until I started using it daily that I better understood how to use the tool, and Amazon Q start producing much better output for me.

+Saving the prompts that work well for you is an important milestone that will help you start to get more consistently good output from Amazon Q. I used to use a makrdown doc, but now I am beginning to use a new tool created by an AWS Community Builder, Christian Bonzelete, called [Promptz](https://www.promptz.dev/).
+You can login and save your own prompts, as well as see what prompts others have created and try these out.
+This is very new so take a look and make sure you bookmark it and add your own prompts.

+---
 **Complete:** You have now had some practice breaking down problems into smaller tasks, and we can now proceed with the first part of building our application in [Part One](building-our-app-part-1.md)